wdi-sf-fall/pg_and_node/README.md

 Go to [localhost](http://localhost:3000/books)

 So what's going on here?
-Compare to Wednesday's version:
+Compare to Tuesday's version:

 - `app.js` has gotten pretty thin ...
 - books array is gone (used for transient storage)